bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_volt_sensing_hw.md

 ## Signal Conditioning and Amplification

-The second stage of the **AC Voltage Sensing Network** is a combination of two inverting amplication phases that serve the purpose of amplifying the low voltage signal produced across the sampling resistor.
-Each level provides an amplication factor of 10, yielding a net gain of 100.
+The second stage of the **AC Voltage Sensing Network** is a combination of two inverting amplification phases that serve the purpose of amplifying the low voltage signal produced across the sampling resistor.
+Each level provides an amplification factor of 10, yielding a net gain of 100.
 To develop a transfer function that accounts for this two op-amp amplification chain in the AC voltage sensing network, this gain stage can be modeled by a variable $G_{amp}$.
 This net gain is also equivalent to the product of the two intermediate gains $G_{1} \times G_{2}$.

 The AC voltage from output to input then can be described as: